ryankurte/jfsm/README.md

  - add to npm to allow simple installation of the utilities
  - improve documentation / help
  - refactor monolithic (awful) validation module into separate components
+ - update generator to allow default or external templates

 ## Layout